johnfosborneiii/jboss-data-grid-disaster-recovery-cfg/README.md

 jdg-disaster-recovery-primary
 =============================

-These are a working examples of the configuration files needed to setup JBoss Data Grid for a disaster recovery between datacenters (primary and backup sites).
+These are working examples of the configuration files needed to setup JBoss Data Grid for a disaster recovery between datacenters (primary and backup sites).

 Sample JBoss Data Grid code is not included.
 However, the files to setup disaster recovery recovery between datacenters are all included:
 - Cache configuration